Travel Vaccines and Advice for Iceland

 Despite Iceland’s name and northern location, it has a fairly mild climate.
 The Gulf Stream current brings warmer waters and higher temperatures.
 This keeps the weather fairly mild.

-Iceland’s average temperatures in January, the coldest month, is around 0 degrees.
-July temperatures are around 10 degrees.
+Iceland’s average temperatures in January, the coldest month, is below freezing.
+July temperatures are in the teens.
 Because of the Gulf Stream, Iceland often experiences abrupt and frequent weather shifts.

 Iceland’s different coasts experience a slight variety in weather.
 The northern and eastern coasts, are generally colder in the winter but warmer in the summer.
 They also experience less snow and rain.
 Iceland is known for its strong winds.